AnisHamadouche/MixedSolverBench/README.md

 ## Description<a name="Description"></a>

-RPFOSolver Benchmark implements PG and ADMM to solve the LASSO problem
+MixedSolverBench Benchmark implements PG and ADMM to solve the LASSO problem

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;(1)\quad\quad\text{minimize}\quad\quad\frac{1}{2}\|Ax-b\|_2^2+\|x\|_1" title="\Large \text{minimize}\quad\quad\frac{1}{2}\|Ax-b\|_2^2 + \|x\|_1" />

-RPFOSolver Benchmark offers a choice to solve problem (1) using different custom data types and compares the output of each to the default double precision floating-point representation.
+MixedSolverBench Benchmark offers a choice to solve problem (1) using different custom data types and compares the output of each to the default double precision floating-point representation.

 ## Requirement<a name="Requirement"></a>